 And for any additional purchases that don’t fit into the above categories, you’ll still get 1% cash back on everything else you buy with the Chase Freedom Flex.

-In a break from common categories over the past year, the Chase Freedom Flex 5% bonus categories for Q2 2021 can help you save on your next road trip or home project.
-From April through June, earn 5% cash back on purchases at gas stations and home improvement stores with your Freedom Flex.
+The Chase Freedom Flex 5% bonus categories for Q3 2021 can help you save on your grocery bill and monthly streaming subscriptions.
+From July through September, earn 5% cash back on purchases at grocery stores and on select streaming services with your Freedom Flex.

 Chase Freedom Unlimited 1.5% Flat Cash Back

-While it doesn’t have the benefit of rotating rewards categories, Chase Freedom Unlimited makes a potentially even more lucrative proposition: on top of the above tiered bonus categories, you’ll earn a flat 1.5% cash back on every other purchase.
+While it doesn’t have the benefit of rotating rewards categories, the Chase Freedom Unlimited makes a potentially even more lucrative proposition: on top of the above tiered bonus categories, you’ll earn at least 1.5% cash back on purchases.

 Chase Freedom Rewards Example